');

 About Myrtle Beach, SC

-Myrtle Beach is a mid-sized city in South Carolina with a population of 37,214 residents.
-The median household income is $53,679 per year, which is near the national average.
-The median age in Myrtle Beach is 47 years.
+Myrtle Beach is a mid-sized city located in South Carolina with a population of 37,214 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $53,679 per year, which is 29% below the national median of $75,149.
+The median age of 47 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Myrtle Beach Ranks in South Carolina